arrow

 Judge's gavel and law book

 As a business owner you may have unintentionally taken a portion of tips due to employees in the past.
 This may be due to the tipping policy system you’ve had in place historically or how tips and payments of goods & services are collected where they are hard to track and distribute fairly.
-With the introduction of new regulations in Ireland there is greater transparency around tipping and its fair distribution..
+With the introduction of new regulations in Ireland there is greater transparency around tipping and its fair distribution.

 In this article we discuss important questions on whether or not employers are entitled to any tips, including mandatory service charges and the treatment of cash tips.
-Additionally, we dive into consequences of unlawfully taking tips by employers and essential steps for businesses to comply with regulations and foster a fair work environment.
-Gain insights into your rights and obligations concerning tips and gratuities in Ireland.

 In Ireland, the payment of tips and gratuities are specifically intended for employees.
 It cannot be claimed by owners of establishments such as restaurants, cafes or bars.
 Legislation passed in December 2022 has strengthened the rights of workers to receive tips and made it clear that employers cannot use these to substitute contractual wages.